markcc309/drfsc/README.md

 ## References

+The package has been developed based on research that came out of the Polytechnical University of Milan.
+The interested reader is referred to [2] for details related to the distribution procedure, and to [1] for a more thorough mathematical overview and for experimental comparisons to various alternate feature selection methods.

-Brankovic, A., Falsone, A., Prandini, M., Piroddi, L. (2018).
+[1] Brankovic, A., Falsone, A., Prandini, M., Piroddi, L. (2018).
 [A feature selection and classification algorithm based on randomized extraction of model populations](https://doi.org/10.1109/tcyb.2017.2682418)

-Brankovic, A., Piroddi, L. (2019).
+[2] Brankovic, A., Piroddi, L. (2019).
 [A distributed feature selection scheme with partial information sharing](https://doi.org/10.1007/s10994-019-05809-y)

+## Citations

+This package is developed in CSIRO’s Australian e-Health Research Centre.
+If you use `drfsc` package in your research we would appreciate a citation to the appropriate paper(s):
+  - For general use of `drfsc` package you can read/cite the original article
+  - For information/use of the Randomised Feature Selection and classification concept you can read/cite original article [1].
+  - For information/use of the Distributed Feature Selection architecture with partial information you can read/cite original article [2].